ssoonmi/05-20-Lecture-Notes/W7D4/lecture_notes.md

 Different schemes for storing data have different time and space complexity behavior.
 Developers chose an ADT that is optimized for the problem to be solved, and then worry about which implementation to use (or develop) once the ADT has been identified.
 All of this matters more for larger data sets (and less for smaller ones).

 Curtis mentions that typically a Stack or Queue will `throw` an `Error` if an attempt is made to `pop` from an empty Stack or `dequeue` from an empty Queue.
-In the project work for today this is generally *not* the expected behavior - look at the `spec` tests to determine what behavior is expected from your classes in these cases.
+(In today's project work this is generally *not* the expected behavior - look at the `spec` tests to determine what behavior is expected from your classes in these cases)

 Curtis also discusses the List type, which allows much more flexible access than either Stacks or Queues.
 He mentions that the JS Array type is a convenient structure to use to implement a List.
 He also points out that the JS Array type can be resized as needed without effort by the programmer, in contrast to array types in many other programming languages.
 (Python Lists are analogous to JavaScript Arrays, and do not require any explicit management - but like JS Arrays, this also means that the programmer is at a remove from the very real underlying complexity that still exists when an array has to be reallocated)

 ## ADTs in Review

-You should know in general what a List, Linked-List, Stack, Queue, Set, and Map are.
+* You should know in general what a List, Linked-List, Stack, Queue, Set, and Map are.

-For the Linked-List, Stack and Queue ADTs, you should be familiar with their typical operations, and know what their typical time and space complexities are.
+* For the Linked-List, Stack and Queue ADTs, you should be familiar with their typical operations, and know what their typical time and space complexities are.